Sheridan, Oregon

-as of the 2020 Census was 6,233, an increase from 6,127 at the 2010 census.
+as of the 2020 census was 4,639.

 Located in the western part of the Willamette Valley, Sheridan is at the base of the Northern Oregon Coast Range along the South Yamhill River.
 Sheridan lies around 13 miles southwest of the county seat of McMinnville, along Oregon Route 18.
 This highway and Oregon Route 18 Business run east–west through Sheridan and nearby Willamina, parallel to the river.
 Sheridan Bridge is the only river crossing within Sheridan.

 Sheridan's largest employer is Federal Correctional Institution, Sheridan, a federal minimum and medium security prison.
 Sheridan has a Mayor–council form of government, with daily operations run by a city manager.
 The community has its own school district, with a single traditional high school.
 The main events each year in town are Sheridan Days and the Mud Drags, both held in June.
 Sheridan was named in honor of the American Civil War general Philip Henry Sheridan.